aeonlibs/hesed-server/content/posts/a-prayer-for-my-little-ones/index.md

 ## The Prayer

-Whether one is a parent or has the privilege of nurturing God's children, you can pray this over them while you intercede:
+Whether one is a parent or has the privilege of nurturing God's children, you can pray this over them while you intercede.
+If you are the one who is being nurtured into full sonship, you can pray this over yourself as well by personalising the prayer:

 _Give **[Name of person]** a heart that loves instruction and yields to discipline.
 Let not **[Name of person]** heart despise correction and reproof.
 Give **[Name